 Diversity Enrichment Programs: A Holistic Approach to the Recruitment, Yielding, and Retention of Underrepresented Students at the University of Oklahoma

-This presentation provides an examination of Diversity Enrichment Programs, a department within Admissions and Recruitment, tasked with the recruitment of underrepresented students.
-Through targeted outreach including visits, programming, and use of student interns, Diversity Enrichment Programs (DEP) at the University of Oklahoma, utilizes a holistic approach to reach underrepresented students.
-Explore DEP’s recruitment model, which includes: programming, communications, and the structure utilized by the office.
-Take away a recruitment model that can be utilized by universities in their work with underrepresented populations.
+Through targeted outreach including visits, programming, and the use of student interns, Diversity Enrichment Programs (DEP), a department within the University of Oklahoma’s Admissions and Recruitment office, utilizes a holistic approach to reach underrepresented students.
+Explore DEP’s recruitment model, including programming, communications, and office structure, and see how it could be implemented at other universities in their work with underrepresented populations.

 Trey Moore, University of Oklahoma

 During the 2017-18 school year, Hurricane Harvey flooded parts of Texas; Irma had the entire state of Florida on alert; Maria tore through Caribbean islands and left places like Puerto Rico in ruins.
 In the span of a week, Florida International University became a hub to nearly 300 college students evacuating the devastation left behind by Hurricane Maria.
 There is no manual for how to recruit and retain students when disaster strikes your campus.
 Hear how FIU served its community of faculty, staff, and students and evacuees and launched the #FIUStrong project.

 Bridgette Cram, Florida International University